pomber/hitchcock/readme.md

 ### Director

-Import the `Director` component, and add it somewhere in your app:
+Import the `Director` component and add it somewhere in your app:

 ```jsx
 import { Director } from "hitchcock";